 I confess I love potatoes.
-Boiled, mashed, baked, stuffed, stewed, or fried – I could eat ‘em any night of the week.
-And I love their versatility, too.
-Even though they are a frugal ingredient, and are perfect for a humble supper of potato soup and a loaf of bread, they can be elevated into any number of dishes that are fit for the finest tables, too.
-Here I took the middle route: fried potatoes with a little sausage, and a handful of fresh zucchini, corn, and basil from my garden.
+Boiled, mashed, baked, stuffed, stewed, or fried – I could eat ‘em any night of the week (and often do).
+They are just perfectly versatile.
+I mean, the humble spud is a frugal ingredient, to be sure – perfect for a simple supper of potato soup and a loaf of homemade bread.
+But if I’m feelin’ a little fancy, well, potatoes can do that, too (Potatoes Dauphinoise anyone?)
+In this all-in-one skillet recipe, I took the middle route: fried potatoes with a little sausage, and a handful of fresh zucchini, corn, and basil from my garden.
 Simple and rustic made just a tiny bit more elegant with the addition of veggies and fresh herbs.

 Now even though this recipe is simple and rustic, there is one step I like to take that some may consider a little fussy.
 Because I like my potatoes to be crispy and golden-brown on the outside, while staying soft and fluffy on the inside, I like to spend a few extra minutes and par-cook the potatoes.
 Just boil the sliced potatoes in a pot of salted, boiling water for about 5 minutes, or until they are just shy of being tender.
 Then you drain them and give a good toss in the colander to get the potato slices a little roughed-up.
 Definitely don’t skip the tossing part – this not only gets the water off, but it also creates a surface that’s perfect for forming that golden crust when you fry them.